Skip to main contentSkip to data table

 Resilience20%Token metadata (2 sub-factors)Average of collateral quality and custody model; blacklist capability is reported descriptively but does not affect the score

-Decentralization15%Governance quality + chain infrastructureGovernanceQuality tiers: dao-governance → 85, multisig → 55, regulated-entity → 40, single-entity → 20, wrapper → 10.
+Decentralization15%Governance quality + chain infrastructureGovernanceQuality tiers: immutable-code → 100, dao-governance → 85, multisig → 55, regulated-entity → 40, single-entity → 20.
+Resolvable wrappers inherit the wrapped asset score with a wrapper-kind haircut; unresolved wrappers fall back to 10.
 Threshold-based penalty from combined chain infrastructure score

 Dependency Risk25%Upstream stablecoin scoresNo deps → varies by governance (decentralized: 90, centralized-dependent: 75, centralized: 95).
-With deps → blended score (upstream × weight + self-backed), −10 if any < 75
+With deps → blended score (upstream × weight + self-backed), −10 if any < 75, plus wrapper/mechanism ceilings

 Peg Stability (multiplier)